luisfnqoliveira/cs447-1/resources.md

 If you use openjdk, you will also need the openjfx package.
 It is up to you to determine how to install those packages using your Linux distribution's package manager.

+### Acknowledgements

+This version of MARS is maintained by our own Jarrett Billingsley.
+You can see a changelog (and any updates) [here](https://jarrettbillingsley.github.io/teaching/classes/cs0447/software.html), but make sure your work still functions using the version posted here for all assignments and labs!